benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 ### Inspect Browser Activity in a Live Experience

-Use your browser's built-in tools for inspecting the web service calls which occur for a live Nike experience like <a href="https://www.nike.com/launch" target="_blank">Nike SNKRS Web</a>.
+Use your browser's built-in tools for inspecting the web service calls which occur for a live Nike experience like [SNKRS Web](https://www.nike.com/launch){:target="blank"}.
 Sometimes seeing what other experiences are doing might address your question or concern.

 For example, to follow the order of calls made when changing a shipping address during checkout: